-Commonhold in Spain and the community of property owners: If you have bought an apartment or villa, which take part of a building complex, keep in mind that these will be subject to the Spanish Law of Horizontal Division (Ley de Propiedad Horizontal).
+Commonhold in Spain and the community of property owners: If you have bought an apartment or villa, which take part of a building complex, keep in mind that these will be subject to the Spanish Commonhold law (Ley de Propiedad Horizontal).
 This law is applicable whether you are resident or not, as far as you own a flat or a villa in a multi-occupancy development.

-According to this law, every apartment or villa-owner has the co-property of the common elements of the building complex (stairs, lifts, faí§ades, swimming pool, cleaning services, drains, supply of water, electric wires etc;), together with the rest of owners of the block.
+According to the Spanish Commonhold law, every apartment or villa-owner has the co-property of the common elements of the building complex (stairs, lifts, façades, swimming pool, cleaning services, drains, supply of water, electric wires etc;), together with the rest of owners of the block.
 In other words, each unit-holder the freehold of their home, however, the owners association or community of property owners, own and manages the common parts of the building complex.

 All property owners of the block form the Community of Property Owners (Comunidad de Propietarios).
 They are responsible for their individual parts and common areas of the block.
 They must maintain the common elements of the building.
 All of them participate in the expenses of the community on a pro-rata basis.
 Only those who buy an individual property standing on its own, will not have to join a community of property owners.